 Use best practices for your ad image, A/B test your text and targets, and link directly to your blog or blog post.

 And hey, if Facebook ads seem a bit confusing check out how easy we make them for you: Facebook ads tool.

 Here’s and example of a Facebook ad from TD Bank.
 They use targeted ads to drive Facebook traffic back to their blog site.

 Tips for Using Facebook Ads:

-- Use targeted Facebook ads to drive traffic to your blog.
+- Use targeted Facebook ads to drive traffic from Facebook to your blog and website.

 - Facebook ads enable you to reach extremely specific, interested markets.

 - If you’re confused with the intricacies of developing a great Facebook ad campaign, use a Facebook ad tool.

 Facebook is an amazingly social site on which to share your blog, get it shared, and ultimately get you more readers for your blog articles.

 Try out all, or some, of these 12 cross-promoting tips.
 Watch your blog and website traffic actively grow.